-Out of the many tools used by designers, primarily 3 Softwares namely Sketch, Figma, and Adobe XD that have been gaining pace.
-All the 3 Softwares are highly popular and because Sketch is one of the oldest Softwares that released back on September 7, 2010.
+Out of the many tools used by designers, primarily 3 Software namely Sketch, Figma, and Adobe XD that have been gaining pace.
+All the 3 Softwares are highly popular because Sketch is one of the oldest Software released back on September 7, 2010.

-So, it is fairly more popular amongst some designers.
+So, it is fairly more popular among some designers.
 After the release of Figma and Adobe XD, the scenario changed and UI/UX designers got viable alternatives.

 It also allowed many designers to go back to windows as Sketch was exclusive to macOS.
 During our research, we found that Sketch made up 56% of all added designs, with Figma and Adobe XD sharing the rest of the percentage.
 Hence, Figma and Adobe XD have managed to capture some share in the market amongst the developers.

 As Sketch is one of the oldest software hence, its credibility is more likely to be high among several UI/UX designers.
 It can be visualised as an old wise man with a lot of experience and knowledge.